gitkraken/vscode-gitlens/README.md

   - Choose between `gutter` (default) and `hover` [annotation styles](#file-blame-annotation-settings)
   - Contains the commit message and date, by [default](#file-blame-annotation-settings)
   - Adds a `details` hover annotation to the line's annotation, which provides more commit details ([optional](#file-blame-annotation-settings), on by default)
+    - Clicking the commit id will run the `Show Commit Details` command (`gitlens.showQuickCommitDetails`)
   - Adds a `heatmap` (age) indicator to the gutter annotations (on right edge by [default](#file-blame-annotation-settings)), which provides an easy, at-a-glance way to tell the age of a line ([optional](#file-blame-annotation-settings), on by default)
     - Indicator ranges from bright yellow (newer) to dark brown (older)
   - Press `Escape` to quickly toggle the annotations off